Kinley-pal8/02230287_WEB102_PA1/README.md

 - **HTTP Method**: DELETE
 - **URL Parameter**: `id` - The ID of the product to delete.
 - **Response**: A JSON object representing the deleted product.

+## Error Handling

+The code implements robust error handling by using try-catch blocks to catch and handle errors related to file I/O, JSON parsing, and HTTP request processing.
+It also provides clear feedback to the client through HTTP status codes and error messages, ensuring that the application can recover from errors and maintain a consistent user experience.